aedocw/epub2tts-edge/README.md

 <details>
 <summary>WINDOWS INSTALLATION</summary>

-Runnig epub2tts in WSL2 with Ubuntu 22 is the easiest approach, but these steps should work for running directly in windows.
+Running epub2tts in WSL2 with Ubuntu 22 is the easiest approach, but these steps should work for running directly in windows.

 (TBD)